 Since passage of the Family Smoking Prevention and Tobacco Control Act and subsequent regulation by the FDA, RAI’s tobacco operating companies have diligently complied with the timelines set by the Act and the agency, including:

 - Registering domestic tobacco product manufacturing establishments;

 - Submitting thousands of pages of product lists and reporting any changes for domestic establishments;

 - Submitting documents relating to health effects of tobacco products;

 - Submitting a list of all ingredients by brand/sub-brand/quantity;

 - Submitting substantial equivalence documentation;

-- Complying with advertising and marketing restrictions in the Final Rule; and
+- Complying with advertising and marketing restrictions; and

 - Placing required warning statements and additional mandated information on advertisements and labels of smokeless tobacco products.